We're ready to help with your recovery

-We understand there are times when a patient no longer needs acute care at a hospital—yet it may not be safe or they may not be strong or well enough to return home.
-For those patients, we offer a comfortable alternative with Post-Acute Care - Swing-Bed program.
+We understand there are times when a patient no longer needs acute care at a hospital—yet it may not be safe, or they may not be strong or well enough to return home.
+For those patients, we offer a comfortable alternative with our post-acute care, the swing-bed program.

-WI Mandate: Supplemental insurances allow at least 30 days of skilled care after a hospitalization if medically necessary
+Wisconsin mandate: Supplemental insurances allow at least 30 days of skilled care after a hospitalization if medically necessary.

 - Patients who need rehabilitation to regain strength and mobility following a stroke, injury

 or surgery such as joint replacement.

 - Patients receiving IV therapy or complex

 Our newly expanded patient rooms were designed with patient comfort in mind, with an abundance of natural light, calming colors, and enhanced technology and services.
 The new space symbolizes our commitment to a patient-centered model of care.
 This type of environment provides the best of both worlds—important care and support patients need with the comforts of home for an enjoyable recovery period.